-Step Task Reference 1 Assess whether the hotel has one or more Section 8.3 function rooms.
-2 Determine the maximum occupancy of each Section 8.3.2 function room.
-3 Determine the usage of each function room Section 8.3.3 during the rating period.
-4 N/A Enter data into the NABERS rating input form.
+Step Task Reference 1 Assess whether the hotel has one or more function rooms.
+Section 8.3 2 Determine the maximum occupancy of each function room.
+Section 8.3.2 3 Determine the usage of each function room during the rating period.
+Section 8.3.3 4 Enter data into the NABERS rating input form.
+N/A